doocs/leetcode/solution/2000-2099/2041.Accepted Candidates From the Interviews/README_EN.md

 | years_of_exp | int      |
 | interview_id | int      |
 +--------------+----------+
-candidate_id is the primary key column for this table.
+candidate_id is the primary key (column with unique values) for this table.
 Each row of this table indicates the name of a candidate, their number of years of experience, and their interview ID.
 </pre>